JINGJINGPAN1/CafeDog/docs/design-document.md

 - User types into the search input; results update with debounce.
 - User toggles **WiFi** and/or **Quiet** filters.
-- User switches tabs (Discover / New places / Top rated) to change sort order.
+- User switches tabs (**Discover / Nearby / New places / Top rated**) to change sort order or switch into distance-based browsing.

+**Story 2b: Nearby browsing**
+_As a user, I want to browse cafés near my current location, so that I can quickly find a place around me._

+- User clicks **Nearby**; the browser prompts for location permission.
+- If permission is granted, cafés are sorted by distance (within a configurable radius on the backend).
+- If permission is denied, the app shows a helpful error and keeps the user on the current tab.

 ---